But are they all created equal? Absolutely not.

 Most people struggle to create their own proposal documents, which leads to depressing numbers and lost sales.
 Fortunately, proposal software exists to streamline the proposal-writing process and drive more revenue than ever before.

-In this article, we'll discuss what proposal software is, why it's beneficial, how to evaluate these kinds of apps, and the five best proposal software solutions available in 2021.
+In this article, we’ll discuss what proposal software is, why it’s beneficial, how to evaluate these kinds of apps, and the 10 best proposal software solutions available.

 Let’s start with a definition.